 The workshop explored the changing opportunities and risks of data management and use across disciplinary domains to examine advisory principles for consideration when developing international research agreements to highlight promising practices for sustaining and enabling international research collaborations at the highest ethical level possible.
 The workshop follows on previous I-Group workshops on (1) core elements of international research agreements, and (2) culture in international research agreements.
 Also informing the discussion will be foundational meetings held by GUIRR on Big Data and Smart Cities, among others.
-A workshop summary is in preparation and will be published by the National Academies Press.

 Project Co-Chairs: Dr. Barbara Mittleman and Dr. Arturo Pizano

 Culture Matters: International Research Collaboration in a Changing World--Summary of a Workshop

 In an increasingly interconnected world, science and technology research often transects international boundaries and involves researchers from multiple nations.
 This paradigm provides both new opportunities and new challenges.
 The GUIRR International Research Collaborations Working Group (known as the I-Group) has set out to explore ways to advance and improve international research collaborations.

 As science and technology capabilities grow around the world, United States-based organizations are finding that international collaborations and partnerships provide unique opportunities to enhance research and training.
 At the same time, enhancing international collaboration requires recognition of differences in culture, legitimate national security needs, and critical needs in education and training.